 Establishing a work-life balance may reduce stress and help you stay interested in your profession.
 If you realise that your present job makes it difficult to strike this balance, you may quit career to look for a new opportunity that is more suited or enjoyable for you.

 When you are expected to be accessible 24 hours a day, seven days a week, and there is minimal tolerance for taking a vacation or sick leave, you are working for a firm that encourages workers to work until they burn out.

-This is definitely a sign you need to quit your job.
+This is definitely one of the most feasible reasons to quit your job.
 A burnout culture is especially harmful to professionals since it frequently leaves you with nothing left, and it might be difficult to seek and be inspired to think about your next step if you're in burnout culture.